marwanhawari/guides/go/README.md

 * Go has built in testing capabilities.
   * Test files should end in `_test.go`
   * Run tests with `go test`
+  * Testing code generally lives in the same package which it tests.
+For example if you want to test code from `package main`, then the corresponding `_test.go` file should also use `package main`.

 * Manually run formatting with `go fmt`